unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial15.md

 ```scala mdoc:silent
 val posteriorFixedPose = model.posterior(correspondences.toIndexedSeq)
 ```
-Not surprisingly, computing the variance of this models reveal, that the points vary less flexibly, as due to the fixed pose, there is less flexiblity for the model to adapt:
+Not surprisingly, computing the variance of this models reveals, that the points vary less in the model this model:
 ```scala mdoc
 for ((id, _, _) <- newCorrespondences) {
   val cov = posteriorFixedPose.cov(id, id)
   println(s"posterior variance computed by analytic posterior (shape only) for point with id $id = ${cov(0,0)}, ${cov(1,1)}, ${cov(2,2)}")
 }
 ```
+The reason for the reduced flexibility is that the model cannot adjust the pose, and hence has less freedom to explain the observed data.

 ### Beyond landmark fitting